Maria Luisa Gabriella of Savoy: Court Intrigue

 French Courtier Marie Anne de La Trémoille, Princesse des Ursins, was a member of the Spanish Queen's household.
 She would maintain great influence over Maria Luisa Gabriella as her Camarera mayor de Palacio, the chief lady-in-waiting of the Queen's household.
 Trémoille maintained strong dominance in Spain by using all the rights of proximity to the Queen Regent that her position entitled her to: she was almost constantly in Maria Luisa Gabriella's presence, accompanied her wherever she went as soon as she left her private rooms, followed her to the council meetings where she listened sitting by the side sewing, followed her back to her rooms where she was present at the most intimate personal tasks, dressing and undressing her, and controlling whoever wished to come into her presence.
 As Philip V actually shared a bedroom with Maria Luisa Gabriella, the Princess came to obtain enormous influence over the King.
 In 1704, Trémoille was exiled at the order of King Louis XIV, devastating the rulers.
 However, in 1705, the Princess returned to Madrid, much to the Queen's joy.

 Death

-Towards the end of her life, Maria Luisa Gabriella became ill of tuberculosis.
-She eventually died in Royal Alcazar of Madrid, on 14 February 1714 at the age of 25.
+Towards the end of her life, Maria Luisa Gabriella became ill with tuberculosis.
+She eventually died in the Royal Alcazar of Madrid, on 14 February 1714 at the age of 25.
 The Queen was buried at San Lorenzo de El Escorial.
 On 16 September 1714, just months after her death, her widower remarried by proxy, to Elisabeth Farnese, the heiress of the Duke of Parma.
 Her niece, Princess Maria Luisa was named after her.